Mining for Strong Gravitational Lenses with Self-supervised Learning: Methods

 By searching for rare objects, we are performing a classification task in a scenario with several specific characteristics.
 Namely, our dataset is highly class-imbalanced, and we have limited time to manually assess predicted lens candidates for quality, so we opt for slightly different performance metrics than those canonically used in classification.
-As our goal is to identify the greatest number of lenses in a limited amount of human-time, we decided to restrict our time spent visually inspecting the top network predictions to just a few hours.
+As our goal is to identify the greatest number of lenses in a limited amount of human time, we decided to restrict our time spent visually inspecting the top network predictions to a few hours.
 After performing an initial test to see how many images three of the authors could classify per unit time, we estimated our ``classification rate'' to be $\sim10,000$ images in a few hours.
-Thus, an optimal model applied to our full south \zmag $< 20$ catalog would maximize the number of true lenses in the top $N=10^4$ predictions and minimize the number of false positives; for practical purposes we are unconcerned with the network performance on the rest of the data set.
+Thus, if our training set was an unbiased sample of the lenses in the universe, an optimal model would maximize the number of known lenses in the top $N=10^4$ predictions and minimize the number of false positives; for practical purposes we are unconcerned with the network performance on the rest of the data set.
+Our human classification procedure does not include a detailed examination of each image but rather a fast scan of 500 images laid out in a 5x100 grid, devoting approximately 0.5-1 second to each individual image.
+This procedure leads to a lens candidate selection biased toward more distinct lensing characteristics and configurations and likely misses a number of lower-quality candidates, but it allows for a rapid rate of lens finding.

-Based on this constraint, we scale down the $N=10^4$ number to adjust for the difference in size between our target catalog and the validation set, and use only the top $N=1139$ predictions to evaluate model quality on our validation set.
-This procedure is in contrast to the standard approach of choosing a probability cutoff $c_p$ to manage the tradeoff between precision and recall, as our ``cutoff'' $c_{\mathrm{top }N}$ is simply determined such that the number of samples above the cutoff is $N=1139$.
-Then we can asses model quality easily by computing the precision,
+Based on these initial estimates, we use only the top $N=1139$ predictions on our validation set to evaluate model quality.
+This particular value of $N$ was chosen by scaling down the total number of images we expect to visually classify ($10^4$) to adjust for the difference in size between the validation set (4.85 million galaxies) and our full search size (which we initially scoped to contain $\sim$42.5 million images in the south survey).
+This procedure is in contrast to the standard approach of choosing a probability cutoff $c_p$ to manage the trade-off between precision and recall, as our ``cutoff'' $c_{\mathrm{top }N}$ is simply determined such that the number of samples above the cutoff is $N=1139$.
+Then we can easily asses model quality by computing the precision,

-where $TP$ and $FP$ are the number of true positives and false positives in the top $N$ predictions of the model, respectively.